libcxx/Snowlake/docs/source/tutorial.rst

 and
 `Yacc <https://en.wikipedia.org/wiki/Yacc>`_)
-as a new member in the family of compiler-compilers in empowering programming language designers, authors, and engineers to be more efficient and innovative.
-As Flex and Bison focuses on enabling the authoring of language lexers and parsers, Snowlake focuses on the next major step in language compiler construction:
+as a new member in the family of compiler-compilers in empowering programming language designers, authors, and engineers.
-*static type checking as part of semantic analysis*.
+As Flex and Bison focus on enabling the authoring of language lexers and parsers, Snowlake focuses on the next major step in language compiler construction: *static type checking as part of semantic analysis*.

 Snowlake is a declarative language for expressing the static type inference rules expressed in programming language semantics.
 The Snowlake declarative